wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 <tbody>
 <tr>
 <td markdown="span">`contributingKVs`</td>
 <td>This iterator is populated only when there is <strong>no data</strong> in the <a href="#alert-series-iterators"><code>failingAlertSeries</code> iterator</a>.
-This happens when the alert condition uses a single top-level aggregation function.
+This happens when the alert condition uses a single top-level <a href="query_language_aggregate_functions.html">aggregation function</a>.
-<p>This iterator returns the keys and values of each point tag used in the alert's time series generating the aggregation.
+<p>This iterator returns the keys and values of each source and point tag used in the alert's time series generating the aggregation.
 The sources and point tags listed might or might not be a part of the actual failing time series.
 The aggregation can contain thousands of keys but the display is limited to 100 which is <a href="#limit-list-sizes">configurable</a>.</p>
 </td>
 </tr>
 </tbody>